oVirt/ovirt-site/source/release/3.5/index.html.md

 fixed in rc

+* iso uploader's rpm should provide required user on install if missing
-* 'NoneType' object is not iterable error when certificate validation fails fixed in beta
+ - 'NoneType' object is not iterable error when certificate validation fails fixed in beta

 * option nossl does not work